jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Humans have always introduced ambiguity, interpretation, tradeoffs, assumptions, and inconsistency into software development.

-We are comfortable when humans are non-deterministic.
-We become uncomfortable when AI is non-deterministic.
+We tolerate humans are non-deterministic; however, we become uncomfortable when AI is non-deterministic.

 It reminds me somewhat of self-driving cars.